dagger/dagger/docs/current/guides/324301-argo-workflows.md

 In this guide, Argo Workflows will be running on a [kind](https://kind.sigs.k8s.io/) cluster.
 If you already have a kubernetes cluster to use, skip ahead to the next section.

 Install kind following the [kind quickstart guide](https://kind.sigs.k8s.io/docs/user/quick-start/).
-If you use brew, that looks like `brew install kind`.

 Next, create a configuration to use to initiate the kind cluster.
 Here's an example configuration to use: